 - Commercial use of virtual assets in-game is reserved to Monolith Servers alone.
 You may therefore not trade in-game money for actual real money or vice versa.
 The one allowed exception is trading a purchase of Premium Membership for in-game value.
 We do however not recommend such a trade since there is a risk that you may get scammed.
 We do not assume any responsibility for such a trade with another player.

-- The usage of any kind of anti-AFK script or remote control software is not tolerated.
+- The usage of any kind of anti-AFK script or external game modification software is not tolerated.
 Using some form of AI to perform farming, mining, etc. is not allowed.
 The only exception we allow is the usage of the +attack command as long as you're immediately able to respond to ingame actions.
-This does not include +right or +left.
+This does not include +right, +left or arrow keys.
 If you do not respond to a staff members attempts to get your attention, you are liable for breaching this rule.

 - You may not grief, troll, harass or do other things with the intention of annoying other players.

 - Do not bother staff members regarding ban appeals, refund requests, etc. Doing so may result in the ban appeal, refund request, etc. being denied.

 - You must report a rule-breach when it happens/when a role-play situation is over with.
 While you await a staff member, do not stall the situation as a staff member will intervene as they see fit.

 - Do not backseat moderate.
 If someone is metagaming in OOC, let online staff take care of it; we don't need 15 different people pointing it out every time.

 - Private messages (!pm) are OOC and may not be used for any kind of IC communication.
 In return, iMessage may not be used for OOC communication.